UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 What we’ve learned about how to alleviate questions about Belonging

-Direct-to-student programs and changes in instructional practices have been linked to long-term gains in academic performance and reductions in achievement gaps on the basis of race/ethnicity, gender, and being the first in one’s family to go to college.
+Direct-to-student programs and changes in instructional and institutional practices have been linked to long-term gains in academic performance and reductions in achievement gaps on the basis of race/ethnicity, gender, and being the first in one’s family to go to college.

 Programs that help reduce concerns about belonging have been particularly effective at reducing achievement gaps.
 In some of these programs, students read findings from a survey of more senior students.
-The findings that are presented show that everyone questions their belonging during academic transitions, but that these concerns lessen over time.
+The findings that are presented show that everyone questions their belonging during academic transitions, but that these concerns typically lessen over time.
 They also include quotes from more senior students that specifically address their worries, such as: